Mooring Warps Size Guide

 - Take advice on local conditions and check the benchmark size from the table below against other similar sized boats moored in your area.

-- Have a good look at the mooring configurations on neighbouring yachts with a critical eye and judge whether your set up should be the same.
+- Look at the mooring configurations on neighbouring yachts with a critical eye and judge whether your setup should be the same.

 Benchmark Guide for Single Point Mooring Strops e.g. permanent home buoy swinging mooring